garynth41/Intellipat-Java-Programming/README.md

 https://intellipaat.com/post-graduate-certification-full-stack-web-development/

 # Java Tutorial Overview
 Widely considered as the most popular programming language underlying under almost every modern-day software application, Java has carved a niche for itself in the market place.
-Currently, Java is an inevitable requisite when it comes to IT.
-The average salary of a Java Specialist is around ₹146,000.

-This Java tutorial is an introduction to help you learn Java which is a very versatile language.
-According to Forbes, Java is one of the best programming languages to get a job at a big software company.
-This programming language can fetch you a job in top MNC companies like Google and Microsoft.
-As per Glassdoor, the average salary of a Java developer is $88,000 per annum.
-Java is one such open-source, programming language that can let you create amazing and rational applications for business and entertainment purposes.
-It is certainly a versatile programming platform with a wide range of expressions, functions and methods.
+Besides IT projects, Java has utility in mobile app development and gaming applications.
+Having Java programming skills and Java Certification, you can certainly see yourself in a challenging, competitive and growth-oriented working environment.
+It is an essential and vital programming language, which once mastered, let you easily and quickly understand other object-oriented platforms.
+Although there had been times when Java experienced a slowdown, it instantly took on grips with Android app development.

+Here we have the list of topics if you want to jump right into a specific one:
+* Why Java programmers are in demand?
+* C++ vs Java?

+# Why Java programmers are in demand?
+* Despite having so many languages for creating applications and web development, Java programmers are always in demand.
+Read below to find out the reason behind this fact:
+* Java is guaranteed to be ‘write once and run everywhere’
+* Collection of objects invoking each other’s methods
+* A case sensitive language which makes it take different meanings for the same word typed differently.

+Both are the object-oriented programming languages, but Java’s rich set of functionalities has made it overrule C++.
+Want to know how?

+   # Java	                   -----------------------                                 # C++
+* Built-in functionality to support threads ---------------     Does not support threads
+* Successor of C(syntax), and C++	                 ------------       Successor of C
+* Code compiled	                                 -------------         Compiled and interpreted
+* No database connectivity	              ----------------                Database connectivity supported

 # Instructor:
 Naveen